vtexdocs/help-center-content/docs/announcements/en/now-you-can-export-up-to-20-thousand-orders-at-the-same-time.md

 author: authors_24
 slug: now-you-can-export-up-to-20-thousand-orders-at-the-same-time
 legacySlug: now-you-can-export-up-to-20-thousand-orders-at-the-same-time
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: We increased the limit of orders exported per file from 7,000 to 20,000.
-And this limit will soon be 50,000.
+announcementSynopsisEN: 'We increased the limit of orders exported per file from 7,000 to 20,000.
+And this limit will soon be 50,000.'
 ---

 We constantly receive requests and feedbacks about the need to export more orders than allowed today.
 Therefore, our export limit for orders per report will now be __20 thousand__.
 Previously, this limit was 7 thousand orders per report.